dirmeier/rnaiutilities/README.rst

             featureclass=None,
             sample=100)

-If any argument is not set, i.e. set to ``None``, all the database will be searched and no filters applied.
+If any argument is not set, i.e. set to ``None``, the whole database will be searched and no filters applied.

 There are probably still bugs, so patches are welcome.